 Socialism emerged at the beginning of the 19th century in the context of the Industrial Revolution and the rise of capitalism.
-In two hundred years, it has spread to most of the countries of the world and contributed to extensive social changes.
-This emergence has given rise to important ideological diversity since many currents are related to it, such as communism, social democracy and eco-socialism.
-This chapter highlights the distinctive characteristics of socialism while relaying the differences between the currents that claim to be socialist and the contemporary challenges they face.
+In two hundred years, it has spread to most of the countries around the world and contributed to extensive social changes.
+Therefore, socialism is characterized by an ideological diversity and many currents are related to it, such as communism, social democracy, and eco-socialism.
+This chapter highlights the distinctive characteristics of socialism while relaying the differences between the currents that claim to be socialist, and the contemporary challenges they face.

-5.1 The Socialist Core
+5.1 The Principles and Concepts of Socialism